pulgamecanica/42Course/42Documentation/file_analyzer/README.md

 	I-node number: The inode(2) number referes to an identifier the Linux Kernel uses to locate the phisical file in the filesystem.
 	Mode: Referes to the mode of the file and also the type Link count: How many references through hard, or soft links exists for this file
-	Ownership: Who owns the file
-	Preferred I/O block size:
+	Ownership: Who owns the file (uid user id of owner, gid group id of owner) Preferred I/O block size:
 	File size: The total bytes this file has
 	Blocks allocated: The space this file ocupies in memory to be stored (not the content of the file)